ProHackTech/FreshProxies/README.md

 - selenium

+- httplib2

-You will need Firefox installed on the system
+You will need Firefox installed on the system.
+Gecko driver executable file is provieded for Windows users.
+Linux users can enjoy without any executables, as long as Firefox is installed.

 ## Features